 How much does it cost to build a turf baseball field?

-How much a turf field costs depends on the size of the field, the quality of the turf and regional differences in sports field construction costs.
-Depending how those factors come together, the final bill will likely be between $420,000 – $1,140,000.
+An artificial turf baseball field costs typically somewhere between $420,000 – $1,140,000 depending on the size of the field, the quality of the synthetic turf, choice of infill material, design & customization preferences, and regional cost differences in sports field construction costs.

 Artificial turf is a wise investment for a baseball diamond because it can withstand many hours of use each week and, unlike natural grass, does not need to recover.
 Artificial surfaces are also rarely unplayable due to weather.